 3. Wildlife Tour Guide / Outdoor Enthusiast Near Grand Teton NP

-This wildlife tour guide job does sound awesome, we can’t lie about that!
+This wildlife tour guide job sounds awesome; we can’t lie!

 No housing!
-Jackson, Wyoming is a very expensive place to live, especially during tourist season.
+Jackson, Wyoming, is a costly place to live, especially during tourist season.
 This position offers no housing and no assistance with finding housing.

 4. Cashier in Death Valley

-This cashier position is located in the Death Valley National Park area and it seems to pay pretty well.
-The major issue with this job is that no housing is provided – which is something most travelers would appreciate!
+This cashier position is located in Death Valley National Park and seems to pay pretty well.
+The primary issue with this job is that no housing is provided – which most travelers would appreciate!

 But, also, Death Valley is an oven during the summer months.